vli777/pyport/README.md

 # February 2025 Latest
 - Updated features with more modern techniques: (VAE for anomaly detection would be considered more SOTA, but due to our data sample size and the marginal benefit vs computational resources required, isolation forest was selected.
+- Changed the data processing to use the full available history for various computations vs slicing to the latest data range available among newer assets first.
 - Overall the results are very similar to the previous version

 - [x] Anomaly detection with Isolation Forest